 Click here for Directions.
 RV electric hookups are available.
 Call 719-783-9100 or go to www.apaintedview.com.

-Course: The Hermit Pass Marathon will start at A Painted View Ranch and follow Hermit Rd up to the summit of Hermit Pass and then return down the same route but once back on the county road portion, it will deviate north on to Ute Mesa Trail, to Pines Road and then to Kettle Lane and finish at A Painted View Ranch.
+Course: The Hermit Pass Marathon will start at A Painted View Ranch and follow Hermit Rd up to the summit of Hermit Pass and then return down the same route but turn north on to the Rainbow Trail, to North Taylor Creek Road, then onto North Taylor Road to Ute Mesa Trail and then south to Hermit Road and back to A Painted View Ranch.
 Elevation gain for the first 11 miles is a gradual steady climb from 7878 ft to 13,050 ft., approx, 5,072 ft.total.
 The closer the trail gets to the top of the pass, the more rocky and primitive and difficult it becomes.
 The run down Hermit Road is very tough.
 THIS IS A VERY DIFFICULT COURSE FOR WELL SEASONED AND PREPARED ATHLETES.
-The final 5 miles is on county gravel road with washboard and loose gravel, but beautiful views of the Valley floor and the Wet Mountains.
-CLICK HERE FOR A DETAILED MILE BY MILE COURSE DESCRIPTION.
+CLICK HERE FOR A DETAILED MILE BY MILE COURSE DESCRIPTION (not yet posted).

 The Half Hermit (Half Marathon) will start at the same point, go up Hermit Road 6.55 miles and return to the starting point without any deviation in the route.
 The half marathon turn around is not at the top of the pass, but will turn around at about 10,350 ft. altitude on Hermit Road.
 THIS IS A MODERATELY DIFFICULT COURSE FOR WELL PREPARED ATHLETES.